SwissDataScienceCenter/renku/docs/user/firststeps.rst

 Create new notebooks
 """"""""""""""""""""

-On the JupyterLab interface, use the left bar to go to the **Files** (1) tab.
+On the JupyterLab interface, use the left-hand bar to go to the **Files** (1) tab.
 You can see the list of files and folders from your project.

 First, create a folder by clicking on the new folder button (2) and name it ``notebooks`` (3).